DMPRoadmap/roadmap/CONTRIBUTING.md

 These guidelines are an attempt to ensure that we are able to provide the community with a reliable system, stable APIs, a clear roadmap, and a predictable release schedule.

-* If you would like to contribute to the project.
-Please follow these steps to submit a contribution:
+* If you would like to contribute to the project, please follow these steps to submit a contribution:
   * Comment on the Github issue (or create one if one does not exist) and let us know that you're working on it.
   * Fork the project (if you have not already) or rebase your fork so that it is up to date with the current repository's **`development`** branch
   * Create a new branch in your fork.
 This will ensure that you are able to work at your own pace and continue to pull in any updates made to this project.